jasminealee/forensic-static/README.md

     </tr>
     <tr>
       <td> Behavior </td>
-      <td> User inputs information about a new animal. </td>
+      <td> User inputs information about a new forensic. </td>
     </tr>
     <tr>
       <td> Input </td>
-      <td> User clicks "Create Animal" and then is prompted with the question "Would you like to proceed?"
+      <td> User clicks "Create forensic" and then is prompted with the question "Would you like to proceed?"
 Then they click "Yes".
 The user will then input a species and a note about the species before clicking "Submit". </td>
     </tr>
     <tr>
       <td> Output </td>
-      <td> The user must click "Home" to view the updated Animals list.
+      <td> The user must click "Home" to view the updated forensics list.
 There is no database used, so all inputted information only appears until the page is refreshed. </td>
   </table>

   <table>